patrickfav/density-converter/README.md

 e.g. xxxhdpi (x4) in Android.
 He then proceeds to generate every other density with it.
 This tool exist to make this step as easy and fast as possible.

-To better understand, here is a practical example: Source file is "ic_my_icon" in density xxxhdpi with resolution 144x144 (this will be 36dp x 36dp).
+To better understand, here is a practical example for Android: Source file is `ic_my_icon.png` in density xxxhdpi with resolution 144x144 (this will be 36dp x 36dp).
 The tool will generated the following images in the following resolutions:
 ```
 * mdpi 36x36 (x1)
 * hdpi 54x54 (x1.5)
 * xhdpi 72x72 (x2)
 * xxhdpi 108x108 (x3)
-* xxxxhdpi 144x144 (x4)
+* xxxhdpi 144x144 (x4)
 ```
-To further optimize the output post processers can be used (see section below).
+To further optimize the output post processors can be used (see section below).
+This tool supports processing single files or batches that are in a folder.
+Batch mode only processes direct child files and will NOT recursively search for images.

 ## Command Line

 Continuing the above example of a xxxhdpi (x4) icon:

 ```
-java -jar .\dconvert.jar -src "C:\master-image\ic_my_icon.png" -scale 4 -platform android
+java -jar ./dconvert.jar -src "C:/master-image/ic_my_icon.png" -scale 4 -platform android
 ```

-Will generate mdpi, hdpi, etc. folders in "C:\master-image\" containing the resized images
+Will generate mdpi, hdpi, etc. folders in "C:/master-image/" containing the resized images

 Full list of arguments: